David Birnbaum Metaphysics

 David Birnbaum’s audacious Summa Metaphysica theory

 Then, along came the European Renaissance (c.
 14th – 17th century) and everyone assumed that science would solve the key problems relating to the cosmos – which had remained unsolved and unresolved over the millennia.
-However, five centuries after the beginning of the European Renaissance, the best that science has come up with is that the universe is aimless and has no purpose.
+However, five centuries after the beginning of the European Renaissance, the best that 'science' has come up with is that the universe is aimless and has no purpose.
 Randomness.
 According to the current entrenched orthodoxy which connects establishment philosophy with establishment science, Randomness reigns supreme.
 All is random.
 The Big Bang was random; the emergence of life was random; Consciousness is random.
 Your sophisticated complexity...is Random.
 (With a little ‘survival of the species’ thrown in).

-In class, Birnbaum swam in the waters of Modern Orthodox Judaism, and was deeply versed in its dogma.
+In class, Birnbaum swam in the waters of Modern Orthodox Judaism, and was deeply versed in its scholarship.
 He would emerge as valedictorian of his elementary school class.
 But Birnbaum was clear from the get-go as regards Maimonidean-based Jewish philosophy.
 “I’m far from convinced.”

 From childhood, Birnbaum tracked all three fields carefully – through elementary school (Yeshiva of Forest Hills), high school (Yeshiva University High School – Manhattan), college (CCNY: City College of NY School of Engineering (with a major in Computer Science) and then through academic life in Cambridge, Mass.
 In graduate school (Harvard Business School).
-Birnbaum got his masters in finance, but lived near Harvard Hillel, a Mecca for Boston’s academic elite of all faiths to present their ideas of matters both cosmic and trivial.
-A Sabbath Observer, Birnbaum was not into Friday night Boston partying or Saturday morning Harvard lacrosse; He had both the time and focus to attend the vibrant nearby Harvard Hillel Friday night and Saturday symposiums and forums.
+Birnbaum got his masters in finance, but lived near Harvard Hillel, a mecca for Boston’s academic elite of all faiths to present their ideas of matters both cosmic and mundane.
+A Sabbath Observer, Birnbaum was not into Friday night Boston partying or Saturday morning Harvard lacrosse; He had both the time and focus to attend the vibrant nearby Harvard Hillel Friday night and Saturday/Shabbat symposiums and forums.
 He listened carefully.

 The questions, however, remained unanswered.
 When he graduating Harvard, and exited Boston in June 1974, back to Manhattan, Birnbaum was clear that all three fields were essentially stuck.
 And going nowhere.
 He was fascinated that even the so-to-speak “best and the brightest” did not have the answers.
 He put ‘cracking the cosmic’ on his informal 5-20 year to-do list.